Cummer Museum of Art & Gardens

 IDEAL EXPERIENCE AND QUALIFICATIONS

-- Outstanding oral and written communication skills; superior presentation skills that are effective with a range of audiences, including staff, business, cultural, and community leaders, the media, and the general public;
+- Superior communications and presentation skills that are effective with a range of audiences including volunteers, staff, business and community leaders, the media, and the general public;

 Please send applications or nominations to Mark Tarnacki at CummerGardens@PhillipsOppenheim.com.